mylesbuckley/mylesbuckley.github.io/_posts/2022-10-16-Learn-Languages-While-You-Watch-Movies-and-TV.md

 The way we learn second languages sucks, but I think I've hit on a revolutionary way forward!

-I've wanted to learn Chinese for a long time now, but it's a slog!
+For example, I've wanted to learn Mandarin for a long time now, but it's a slog!
 You have to do years (if being learnt in your spare time) of memorization to learn enough of the common words and sentences to start engaging in anything other than *more* flashcards (🤮).

-I wanted learning Chinese to be more fun, so I could learn it as a way of relaxing and not as a chore!
+I wanted learning Mandarin to be more fun, so I could learn it as a way of relaxing and not as a chore!

-Paradoxically, there was plenty of reward from my learning Chinese when I got to experience my comprehension of Chinese working in a context which wasn't an app or flashcard.
-For example, when I briefly understood the conversation in a group of people who speaking Chinese, or some dialogue in a [Chinese TV show](https://en.wikipedia.org/wiki/Reset_(Chinese_TV_series)).
+Paradoxically, there was plenty of reward from my learning Mandarin when I got to experience my comprehension of Mandarin working in a context which wasn't an app or flashcard.
+For example, when I briefly understood the conversation in a group of people who speaking Mandarin, or some dialogue in a [Chinese TV show](https://en.wikipedia.org/wiki/Reset_(Chinese_TV_series)).
 The problem is.. this is a *delayed* and *unreliable* source of reward, so it doesn't make the process of learning feel any less of a chore!

-But it did get me thinking.. what if I could find a way of utilizing this kind of rewarding exposure to spoken Chinese, where I understood what was being said and it was also interesting because unlike flashcards or an app it corresponded to a context more meaningful than "correctly remembered".
+But it did get me thinking.. what if I could find a way of utilizing this kind of rewarding exposure to spoken Mandarin, where I understood what was being said and it was also interesting because unlike flashcards or an app it corresponded to a context more meaningful than "correctly remembered".

 My initial thought was to watch progressively more advanced TV shows, and increase my comprehension "naturally".
 This would mean starting at TV shows for babies and working my way up.
 Unfortunately, TV shows for babies are still actually quite hard and also not very interesting!
 I would be able to understand about 20-30% of what was being said, but it never made any sense because the sentences I did understand were interspersed with sentences that meant nothing to me.
 So the context of the sentences I did understand was lost, so I was actually at level of reward *worse* than the "you got it right" the flash cards and apps were able to provide.

 # TL;DR: The Idea

-I cant learn Chinese by just watching Movies/TV shows in Chinese, I wouldn't understand what was being said and it would just be another painful slog.
-But what if I could watch a TV show or movie and have the characters talk in English most of the time, and talk in Chinese when I would understand what they would say?
-I would be reinforcing my understanding of the Chinese I did know and it would also present a natural way to learn new Chinese words, grammars and turns of phrase.
-For example, if I was watching a movie about submarines, the Chinese word for submarine "潜艇", "Qiántǐng" would be a good candidate for a word to learn.
+I cant learn Mandarin by just watching Movies/TV shows in Mandarin, I wouldn't understand what was being said and it would just be another painful slog.
+But what if I could watch a TV show or movie and have the characters talk in English most of the time, and talk in Mandarin when I would understand what they would say?
+I would be reinforcing my understanding of the Mandarin I did know and it would also present a natural way to learn new words, grammars and turns of phrase.
+For example, if I was watching a movie about submarines, the word for submarine "潜艇", "Qiántǐng" would be a good candidate for a word to learn.

-It would be very rewarding because I would have those moments where I comprehend what people were saying in Chinese, in a context that was interesting, and the rest of the time I would just be watching the same movie or TV show that I wanted to watch anyway!
+It would be very rewarding because I would have those moments where I comprehend what people were saying in Mandarin, in a context that was interesting, and the rest of the time I would just be watching the same movie or TV show that I wanted to watch anyway!

 So, I wrote the software!
-It's called ["Incremental Chinese"](https://github.com/mylesbuckley/incremental-chinese), because the movies and TV shows you watch will _incrementally_ contain more and more Chinese, until they are 100% Chinese and you are fluent!
+It's called "Incrementalese", because the movies and TV shows you watch will _incrementally_ contain more and more of the language you are trying to learn, until they are 100% that language and you are fluent!

 # I'll Notice The Switching!

-See for yourself: here's an example using ["Castle In The Sky"](https://en.wikipedia.org/wiki/Castle_in_the_Sky) where the software switches between English and Chinese vocals as fast as it can!
+See for yourself: here's an example using ["Castle In The Sky"](https://en.wikipedia.org/wiki/Castle_in_the_Sky) where the software switches between English and Mandarin vocals as fast as it can!
 While this is not a particularly meaningful use case for learning, it does stress test the ability of the software to create a 'pleasant to watch' clip.

 <figure>
   <video controls class="page__hero-image">